-The latest resources and news on Close The Gap will be posted here.
-Check in regularly to see what’s new!
+The latest resources and news on our healthcare system will be posted here.
+Check in regularly to see what’s new.

 The South Florida Business Journal: Here’s how many people could lose Obamacare coverage in your district.
 Click here to understand how a repeal of the Affordable Care Act will impact your Florida district.
 Or click here to see a slideshow presentation on the repeal’s impact by district.

 Health Care in Florida 2017 and Beyond: Right now about 1.5 million Floridians have individual policies under the Affordable Care Act.
 Florida has continued to refuse Medicaid expansion that would have provided coverage for over 750,000 Floridians, a benefit of over 5 billion dollars.
 To find out more, click here for an in depth presentation on Health Care in Florida 2017 and Beyond, that reviews what we currently have with the Affordable Care Act and what is involved with Repeal and Replace.

 In the just released US News Report on Best States, Florida ranks 24th overall, but there are some big highs and lows.
 While in overall Healthcare we rank 31st, in Health Care Access we rank at the bottom of the barrel, #49!
 And while we rank #29 overall in Education, we rank # 46 in Pre-K -12, but #1 in Higher Education.
 We also rank #43 in Opportunity, which includes Economic Opportunity, Equality and Affordability.
 And in State Integrity, #30.

 For the full report, click here.

 Click Here to view a Letter to the Editor written by the President of the LWV St. Petersburg Area, Dr. Julie Kessel.
 This Letter was published on May 16, 2016 in the Tampa Bay Times.

 Click Here to view a report recently released by Florida CHAIN about the impact the lack of health care expansion has had on people in Miami-Dade.